lanafrenzel/Titanic-Survival-Prediction/README.md

 ### 3. Model Selection and Hyperparameter Tuning

-- **Models Used**: Random Forest, Gradient Boosting, SVC, and K-Nearest Neighbors (KNN).
+- **Models Used**: Random Forest and Gradient Boosting were chosen as primary models due to their strong performance on tabular data.
-- **Stacking Ensemble**: Combined the base models using a Logistic Regression meta-model to improve predictive accuracy.
+- **Bagging and Stacking Ensemble**: Applied `BaggingClassifier` to enhance generalization of Gradient Boosting and combined base models in a stacking ensemble with Logistic Regression as the meta-model.
-- **Hyperparameter Tuning**: Used `RandomizedSearchCV` to optimize model hyperparameters for faster execution.
+- **Hyperparameter Tuning**: `GridSearchCV` was used for comprehensive tuning of Random Forest and Gradient Boosting, while `RandomizedSearchCV` was used for faster tuning.

 ### 4. Model Evaluation